linusromland-ITHS/Backendprogrammering-och-Databaser-Grupprojektet/docs/MONGO.md

 ## Sea

-The sea collection contains information about the seas on our planet.
+The sea collection contains information about the seas and oceans on our planet.

 ```json
 {